Dear reader of ADxS.org, please excuse the disruption.

 rMSSD: Root Mean Square of successive differences between inter-beat intervals

-• No differences between ADHD sufferers and non-sufferers, even when tested separately by gender, age or ADHD subtype.15 One small study found reduced rMSSD scores.16
+• No differences between people with ADHD and those without, even when tested separately by gender, age or ADHD subtype.15 One small study found reduced rMSSD scores.16

 • Low values correlate with15